 The Dermestid beetle is indigenous to North America.
 They are common in the wild, and beetles and larvae can sometimes be found in or near dead animal carcasses.
 However, wild-caught insects often harbor mites.
 For this reason we strongly recommend buying cultivated Dermestid beetles from a healthy, captive colony rather than collecting them from roadkill or other dead animals you find in the wild.
 Our Dermestid beetles are of course mite-free.

 The Dermestes reproductive cycle is short by necessity.
-It takes about seven weeks to go from egg to adult.
+It takes only about seven weeks to go from egg to adult.
 Once mature, adult beetles live about 90 days.
 While they have wings, they only fly at temperatures above 95°F or so.
 They are opportunistic feeders that rely on food sources that may be gone in just a week or two, so their reproductive cycle needs to be fast.

 Females may wait until conditions are to their liking before laying eggs.
 This means that within a Dubia roach colony, the beetle population will establish much faster than the roaches.
 If you have 100 roaches, for example, the Dermestid beetle population will stabilize around the rate of die-off of 100 roaches.
 More roach carcasses become available as your roach population increases, and the Dermestes population will then adjust to the new food supply.